SymfonyCasts/symfony6/sfcasts/ep3-doctrine/show-page.md

-# Show Page
+# Querying for a Single Entity for a "Show" Page

-If a user on our site likes one of the mixes, it would be cool if they could click on it and navigate to a page with more information about it.
-Let's do it!
-Let's create a page to display just one mix's detail.
+To get more info, our users *really* need to be able to click on a mix and navigate to a page with more information about it... like eventually its track list!
+Let's do that: let's create a page to display just *one* mix's details.

+## Creating the new Route & Controller

 Head over to `src/Controller/MixController.php`.
-We already have our `new` action down here.
-Let's add a new `public function show()` and then add the `#Route['']` above.
+After the `new` action, add `public function show()` with the `#Route['']` above.
 The URL for this will be... how about `/mix/{id}`, where `id` will be the ID of that mix in the database.
-Down here, I'll add a corresponding `$id` argument.
-And, just to see if this is working, let's `dd($id)`.
-Cool!
-Spin over and let's go to `/mix/7`.
+Below, add the corresponding `$id` argument.
+And... just to see if this is working, `dd($id)`.

+Coolio!
+Spin over and go to, how about, `/mix/7`.
 Awesome!
 Our route and controller are hooked up!

+## Querying for a Single Object

-All right, now that we have this ID, what we need to do is query for the vinyl mix in the database *for* that ID.
+Ok, now that we have the ID, we need to query for the *one* `VinylMix` in the database matching that.
 And we know how to query - via the *repository*.
-Let's add a second argument here, type hinted with `VinylMixRepository`, and let's call it `$mixRepository`.
-Then, we're going to replace this `dd` with `$mix = $mixRepository->`, and for the first time, we're going to use the `find()` method.
-This method is set up to find something by its primary key, so let's pass it `$id`.
-And to make sure *this* is working, `dd($mix)`.
+Add a second argument to the method type-hinted with `VinylMixRepository` and call it `$mixRepository`.
+Now replace the `dd()` with `$mix = $mixRepository->` and, for the first time, we're going to use the `find()` method.
+This method is dead simple: it finds a single object using the primary key.
+Sopass it `$id`.
+To make sure *this* is working, `dd($mix)`.

-We don't know which IDs we have in our database right now, so a temporary solution is to go to `/mix/new`, which creates a *new* mix with, in my case, ID 16.
-I'll put "16" in the URL and... hello `VinylMix` `id: 16`!
-Notice that this returns a `VinylMix` object.
-Doctrine always gives us objects back by default.
+We don't know which IDs we actually *have* in our database right now, so as a temporary solution, go to `/mix/new`, which creates a *new* mix with.
+In my case, it has ID 16.
+Cool: go to `/mix/16` and... hello `VinylMix` `id: 16`!

-Now that we have the mix object, all we need to do is render a template, pass that into the template, and start printing out data.
-Say `return $this->render()`, and let's call the template `mix/show.html.twig`.
-Once again, this is `MixController.php`, so I'm calling the directory `mix`.
-This is it's `show` action, so I used `show.html.twig`.
-That naming convention is totally optional, but you'll make lots of friends if you keep things nice and predictable in your code.
-Let's pass in a variable called `mix` set to our `VinylMix` object, `$mix`.
+The important thing to notice is that returns a `VinylMix` *object*.
+Unless you do something custom, Doctrine *always* gives us back either a *single* object or an *array* of objects, depending on which method you call.

+## Rendering the Template

+Now that we have the `VinylMix` object, lets render a template and pass thatin.
+Do that with `return $this->render()` and call the template `mix/show.html.twig`.
+The template path *could* be anything, but since we're inside `MixController`, the directory `mix` makes sense.
+And since we're in the `show` action, `show.html.twig` *also* makes sense.
+Consistency is a great way to make friends with your fellow teammates.

+Pass in a variable called `mix` set to the `VinylMix` object `$mix`.

 All right, let's go create that template.
-In `/templates`, create a new directory called `/mix`.
-Inside of *that*, create a new file called `show.html.twig`.
+In `templates/`, add a new directory called `mix/`... and inside of *that*, a new file called `show.html.twig`.
 Pretty much every template is going to start the same way.
-We'll begin by saying `{% extends 'base.html.twig' %}`.
-As a reminder, `base.html.twig` has several blocks in it, and the most important `block` down here is `block body`.
-That's what we'll override with our content.
+Begin by saying `{% extends 'base.html.twig' %}`.

+As a reminder, `base.html.twig` has several blocks in it.
+The most important `block` down here is `block body`. *That's* what we'll override with our content.
 At the top, there's also a `block title`, which allows us to control the title of the page.
-Let's override *both* of those.
+Let's override *both*.

-I'll say `{% block title %}{% endblock %}`.
-In between, say `{{ mix.title }} Mix`.
-Let's also override `{% block body %}` here and `{% endblock %}` below.
-Inside, just to get started, I'll add a `<h1>` with `{{ mix.title }}`.
+Say `{% block title %}{% endblock %}` and, in between, `{{ mix.title }} Mix`.
+Then override `{% block body %}` with `{% endblock %}` below.
+Inside, just
+to get started, add an `<h1>` with `{{ mix.title }}`.

 When we try that... hello page!
-This is *super* simple.
-The `<h1>` isn't even in the right place, but it's *working*.
+This is *super* simple... the `<h1>` isn't even in the right place, but it's *working*.
 Now we can add a little *pizzazz*.

+## Making the Page All Fancy Looking

-I'm going to head back to my template and paste in a bunch of new contents.
-You can copy all of this from the code block on this page.
-The top of this is *exactly* the same.
-It extends the same `base.html.twig` and the `block title` is the same.
-But then, it pulls in a bunch of markup and prints the mix title.
-Down here, I have a couple of `TODO`s for us, where we'll print out more details.
-If you refresh this... nice!
-We now have a cute little record SVG here, which you probably recognize from the homepage.
-Awesome!
-The only *not-awesome* thing is now we have this SVG duplicated on *both* of those pages.
-While we're here, let's clean that up.
+I'm going to head back to my template and paste in a bunch of new content.
+You can cop this from the code block on this page.
+The top of this is *exactly* the same: it extends `base.html.twig` and the `block title` looks like it did before.
+But then, in the body, we have a bunch of new markup, we print the mix title... and down here, I have a few `TODO`s for us, where we'll print out more details.

+If you refresh now... nice!
+We even have the cute little record SVG... which you probably recognize from the homepage.
+That's awesome... except that duplicating this entire SVG in both templates is... *not* so awesome.
+Let's fix that duplication.

+## Avoiding Duplication with a Template Partial

-I'm going to select all of this `<svg>` content, copy it, and over in the `/mix` directory, create a new file called `_recordSvg.html.twig`.
-Paste that in here and... beautiful!
-The reason I put an `_` at the beginning of this template is to indicate that it's a template *partial*.
+Select all of this `<svg>` content, copy it, and over in the `mix/` directory, create a new file called `_recordSvg.html.twig`.
+Paste that here!

+The reason I prefixed the name with `_` is to indicate that this is a template *partial*.
 That means it's a template that doesn't include a whole page - just *part* of a page.
-The `_` is totally optional and just something that's commonly done as convention, but it doesn't actually change any behavior.
+The `_` is an optional and just something that's commonly done as convention, but it doesn't change any behavior.

-Thanks to this, we can go into our `show.html.twig` template and `{{ include('mix/_recordSvg.html.twig) }}`.
-Let's go do the same thing in the homepage template: `/templates/vinyl/homepage.html.twig`.
+Thanks to this, we can go into `show.html.twig` and `{{ include('mix/_recordSvg.html.twig) }}`.
+Let's go do the same thing in the homepage
+template: `templates/vinyl/homepage.html.twig`.
 This is the *same* SVG here, so we'll include that same template.

 Nice!
 If we go check the homepage... it *still* looks great!
-And if I head back to the `/mix` page and refresh... that looks great too!
+And if I head back to the mix page and refresh... that looks great too!

-The last thing we need to do to get our show page working is fill in some of the details here, so let's print out a few things!
-Add a `<h2>` with `class="mb-4"`, and inside, say `{{ mix.trackCount }} songs`, followed by a `<small>` tag where we'll say `(genre: {{ mix.genre }})`.
-Then, below this, I'll add a `<p>` tag and say `{{ mix.description }}`.
-And now... awesome!
-This is really starting to come to life!
-We don't have a track list here yet because that's another database table we'll need to create in a future tutorial, but we have a really nice start.
+To finish the template, let's fill in the missing details.
+Add an `<h2>` with `class="mb-4"`, and inside, say `{{ mix.trackCount }} songs`, followed by a `<small>` tag with `(genre: {{ mix.genre }})`.
+Below this, add a `<p>` tag with `{{ mix.description }}`.

+And now... this is starting to come to life!
+We don't have a track list here yet... because that's another database table we'll create in a future tutorial.
+But it's a nice start

+## Linking to the Show Page

-All right, the last obvious thing to do here is *link*, meaning when we're on the `/browse` page, we can click certain items to get to our information page.
-Open `/templates/vinyl/browse.html.twig` and scroll down to where we loop.
-Here's what we're going to do: Let's change the `<div>` that surrounds everything to an `<a>` tag.
-Then, let's break this onto multiple lines and add `href=""`.
-As you can see, PhpStorm is smart enough to update the closing tag *automatically*.
+To complete the new feature, when we're on the `/browse` page, we need to add a *link* to the new page.
+Open `templates/vinyl/browse.html.twig` and scroll down to where we loop.
+Ok: change the `<div>` that surrounds everything to an `<a>` tag.
+Then... break this onto multiple lines and add `href=""`.
+As you can see, PhpStorm was clever enough to update the closing tag to an `a` *automatically*.

-When we link to something from Twig, we use the `path()` function, and then we pass the name of the route right here.
-So what's the name of the route to our show page?
-The answer is... it doesn't *have* a name.
-In reality, Symfony is auto-generating one, but we don't want to rely on that.
-As soon as we want to link to a route, we want to give it a proper name, so how about `app_mix_show`.
-Copy that, head back to `browse.html.twig`, and *paste*.
+To link to a page in Twig, we use the `path()` function and pass the name of the route.
+What... *is* the name of the route to our show page?
+The answer is... it doesn't *have* one!
+Ok, the truth is that Symfony is auto-generating a name... but we don't want to rely on that.
+As soon as we want to link to a route, we should give that route a proper name.
+Jow about `app_mix_show`.

+Copy that, head back to `browse.html.twig` and *paste*.

-The only thing that's unique in this case is that just *pasting* the route name isn't going to be enough.
-We're going to get a giant error:
+But this time, just pasting the route name isn't going to be enough!
+Check out this sweet error:

-`An exception has been thrown during the rendering of a template ("Some mandatory parameters are missing ("id") to generate a URL for route "app_mix_show".")`
+> Some mandatory parameters are missing ("id") to generate a URL for route
+> "app_mix_show".

 That makes *perfect* sense.
-It's trying to generate the URL to this route, but we need to pass it the wildcard to fill in for ID.
-We do that by passing a second argument with `{}` with `id: mix.id`.
+Symfony is trying to generate the URL to this route, but we need to tell it what *wildcard* value to use for the `{id}`.
+We do that by passing a second array argument with `{}`.
+Inside set `id` to `mix.id`.

 And now... the page works!
 Awesome!
-And we can click any of these to hop to that particular page.
+And we can click any of these to hop in and see more details.

-Okay, we've got the path working, but what if *no* mix can be found for a given ID?
-We need to talk about the 404 page and a way that we can query for this `VinylMix` object without doing any work from our controller.
-That's *next*.
+Okay, we've got the happy path working!
+But what if *no* mix can be found for a given ID?
+Next: let's talk 404 pages *and* a way that we can be even *lazier* by getting Symfony to query for the `VinylMix` object *for* us.